A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Structured extensions over Stonean spaces

 \begin{definition} Let $(L;\psi)$ be a topological dynamical system and $p \colon H \rightarrow L_{\fix}$ a compact group bundle over its fixed factor $L_{\mathrm{fix}}$.
 A relative cocycle $c \colon G \times T \rightarrow H$ is \emph{ergodic} if the smallest closed subsemigroupoid of $(L \times_{L_{\fix}} L) \times_{L_{\fix}} H$ containing

 is already the whole space $(L \times_{L_{\fix}} L) \times_{L_{\fix}} H$. \end{definition}

-For certain relative skew-product extensions induced by ergodic relative cocycles we now obtain an description of the uniform enveloping semigroupoid which is analoguous to the one of Example \ref{skewtorus2}.
-Call a closed subgroup bundle $p|_U \colon U \rightarrow M$ of a compact group bundle $p\colon H \rightarrow M$ \emph{core-free} if $U_m$ is a core-free subgroup of $H_m$ for $m \in M$, i.e., the only normal subgroup of $H_m$ contained in $U_m$ is the trivial one.\footnote{In the case of an abelian group $H_m$ this means that $U_m$ is itself trivial.}
+For certain relative skew-product extensions induced by ergodic relative cocycles we now obtain a description of the uniform enveloping semigroupoid which is analoguous to the one of Example \ref{skewtorus2}.
+Call a closed subgroup bundle $p|_U \colon U \rightarrow M$ of a compact group bundle $p\colon H \rightarrow M$ \emph{core-free} if $U_m$ is a core-free subgroup of $H_m$ for $m \in M$, i.e., the only normal subgroup of $H_m$ contained in $U_m$ is the trivial one.
+In the case of an abelian group $H_m$ this means that $U_m$ is itself trivial.
+Moreover, define homomorphisms and isomorphisms of topological semigroupoids and groupoids in the obvious way, see \cite[Definition 1.7]{EdKr2021}.